flowroute/flowroute-numbers-php/README.md

 	?>

-Add the following PurchasePhoneNumbersController methods between $`pnc = new PurchasablePhoneNumbersController();` and `?>`, and then comment out each method as needed.
+Add the following PurchasePhoneNumbersController methods between `$pnc = new PurchasablePhoneNumbersController();` and `?>`, and then comment out each method as needed.
 You can also create individual files for each method as long as each file contains the information above.

 *	[`listAvailableNPAs()`](#listnpa)
 * 	[`listAreaAndExchange()`](#listnpanxx)